Scalingo/documentation/_posts/cli/2014-09-23-command-line-tool.md

 We provide a command line tool able to interact with the platform.

-You can find it here with its documentation [http://cli.scalingo.com](http://cli.scalingo.com)
+You can find the download link and changelog here [http://cli.scalingo.com](http://cli.scalingo.com)

 ## Tips